-- Goal EV 7: Maintain a Stable and Self-Sustaining Fiscal Base in Order to Generate the Resources Necessary to Provide Desired City Services and Support New growth that is Consistent with the City's Values and Goals. - Policy EV 7-1: Promote transparency in City fiscal policy and activities, including the City budget, annual City audits, Capital Improvement Program, development impact fee schedule, and user fees schedule for various City services. - Policy EV 7-2: Build the City's capital improvement and business assistance funds in order to be in a position to leverage, borrow, and fund key projects. - Policy EV 7-3: Establish a budget reserve policy to ensure funds are available to cover reasonably foreseeable emergencies and economic declines.
+Goal EV 7: Maintain a Stable and Self-Sustaining Fiscal Base in Order to Generate the Resources Necessary to Provide Desired City Services and Support New Growth that is Consistent with the City's Values and Goals

+Policy EV 7-1: Promote transparency in City fiscal policy and activities, including the City budget, annual City audits, Capital Improvement Program, development impact fee schedule, and user fees schedule for various City services.

+Policy EV 7-2: Build the City's capital improvement and business assistance funds in order to be in a position to leverage, borrow, and fund key projects.

+Policy EV 7-3: Establish a budget reserve policy to ensure funds are available to cover reasonably foreseeable emergencies and economic declines.

-- As part of the development of the City budget and annual financial audits, ensure that information is readily available to the public, presented in a user-friendly manner, including text and graphics to describe budget information and multi-year spending trends, and encourage the public to review and comment on the City budget and annual audit. - Action EV 7b: Conduct thorough annual review of City fiscal policy in order to maintain balanced tax and fee structures and to respond to changing fiscal policies at broader governmental levels. - Action EV 7c: Consider the implications of adopting a living wage (increased minimum wage) ordinance. - Action EV 7d: Consider the creation of an Economic Development Corporation as a means to acquire property, develop property, and issue use rights for the purpose of encouraging business development that is consistent with the City's vision and goals and generating revenue streams to the City's General Fund to support desired services and development projects. - Action EV 7e: Monitor State legislation regarding economic development and redevelopment, and consider implementation of new local programs or other mechanisms that may promote appropriate local economic development.
+Action EV 7a: As part of the development of the City budget and annual financial audits, ensure that information is readily available to the public, presented in a user-friendly manner, including text and graphics to describe budget information and multi-year spending trends, and encourage the public to review and comment on the City budget and annual audit.

+Action EV 7b: Conduct thorough annual review of City fiscal policy in order to maintain balanced tax and fee structures and to respond to changing fiscal policies at broader governmental levels.

+Action EV 7c: Consider adopting a living wage (increased minimum wage) ordinance.

+Action EV 7d: Consider the creation of an Economic Development Corporation as a means to acquire property, develop property, and issue use rights for the purpose of encouraging business development that is consistent with the City's vision and goals and generating revenue streams to the City's General Fund to support desired services and development projects.

+Action EV 7e: Monitor State legislation regarding economic development and redevelopment, and consider implementation of new local programs or other mechanisms that may promote appropriate local economic development.

+Action EV 7f: Consider open government programs that encourage open and transparent City operations, such as opengov.com.